felipecruz91/linkerd-automated-canary/README.md

 ![linkerd.PNG](./images/linkerd.PNG)

-To see the dashboard, run `linkerd dashboard --address=0.0.0.0` and access `http://<YOUR_PUBLIC_IP_ADDR>:50750/`.
-If you get a security error when trying to reach the dashboard, then have a look at: https://linkerd.io/2/tasks/exposing-dashboard/#tweaking-host-requirement

 ## Install Linkerd
 https://linkerd.io/2/getting-started/

+To access the Linkerd dashboard, run `linkerd dashboard --address=0.0.0.0` and access it through `http://<YOUR_PUBLIC_IP_ADDR>:50750/`.
+If you get a security error when trying to reach the dashboard, then have a look at: https://linkerd.io/2/tasks/exposing-dashboard/#tweaking-host-requirement

 ## Install Flagger
 While Linkerd will be managing the actual traffic routing, Flagger automates the process of creating new Kubernetes resources, watching metrics and incrementally sending users over to the new version.
 To add Flagger to your cluster and have it configured to work with Linkerd, run: